jim79/jim79.github.io/_posts/2024-07-31-include-a-launch-file-inside-a-launch-file.md

 categories : [Robotics Lab,Tutorials]
 ---

-## How to include a launch file inside a launch file

 Assume we have a launch file called ```main_launch_file.launch``` to launch another launch file called ```first_launch_file.launch``` from the ```first_bot``` package.

 The ```first_launch_file.launch``` file is within the folder named _launch_ of the ```first_bot``` package